 Applications are being accepted for the summer 2023 term of two undergraduate internship programs offered by the U.S. Department of Energy (DOE) Office of Science: the Science Undergraduate Laboratory Internships (SULI) program and the Community College Internships (CCI) program.

 Through SULI and CCI, undergraduate students discover science and technology careers at the DOE national laboratories and gain the experience needed to transition from internship to employment.
 Interns work directly with national laboratory scientists and engineers, assisting them on research or technology projects that support the DOE mission.

 SULI is open to full-time students attending four-year institutions and community colleges or recent graduates within two years of receiving their bachelor’s degree, while CCI is exclusively for community college students.
 Both programs are stipend-based and offered three times annually in fall, spring, and summer.

-ARM Workforce Coordinator Scott Collis encourages scientists and engineers at DOE national labs to serve as mentors to SULI and CCI interns.
+The Atmospheric Radiation Measurement (ARM) user facility’s workforce coordinator, Scott Collis, encourages scientists and engineers at DOE national labs to serve as mentors to SULI and CCI interns.